687vex/687C-Robot-Code-2020-2021/README.md

   <br> ```gh repo clone <repository> [<directory>] [-- <gitflags>...] ```

 # Contribute
 Contributions are always welcome!
-Please create a PR and include a description of how your PR will improve the overall website and what it does.
+Please create a PR and include a description of how your PR will improve the overall robot code and what it does.
 [Making Contributions to a project guide](https://github.com/firstcontributions/first-contributions).

 ## License
 This project is licensed under [GNU v3.0](https://opensource.org/licenses/GPL-3.0) license.